akkeris/daedalus/docs/GETTING_STARTED.md

 *  `METADATA` - Set this to `true` to enable examining systems for links (highly recommended).

+### Urls Plugin

+This plugin examines urls (and certificates) it finds in various places and records information about them.

+* `URLS` - Set this to `true` to enable examining urls (highly recommended).

 ### Postgresql Plugin

  *  `POSTRESQL` - Set this value to `true` to enable scanning postgres databases for schema changes and statistics.